kit-cel/gr-drm/README.md

 occupancies (SO, signal bandwidth) ranging from 4.5 to 20 kHz.
 The corresponding bit rates vary from below 5 kbps to about 55 kbps.
 A configuration that is widely used is RM B (==1) and 10 kHz bandwidth (SO 3).
-Among other parameters, the station label and a text message can also be set by simply adapting the correspondant blocks' values.
+Among other parameters, the station label and a text message can also be set.
 Please note that not every combination of Robustness mode and Spectrum Occupancy is valid.